 I introduced the laparoscopic (keyhole) prostatectomy procedure in Essex in 2005.
 This procedure is now routinely offered to all newly diagnosed patients with early prostate cancer.
 For patients, the benefits of laparoscopic prostatectomy are minimal pain and blood loss, quicker recovery and excellent functional and cancer outcome.
 In addition, I use a 'nerve sparing' technique to preserve potency in younger men with early prostate cancer.

 Patients opting for laparoscopic radical prostatectomy at Spire Hartswood Hospital or Spire London East Hospital can expect to stay in hospital for 2-3 nights, compared to 5-7 days for open surgery.
 Recovery time is 2-3 weeks against 2-3 months for open radical prostatectomy.
 In 2008 I performed the first laparoscopic Millin's prostatectomy.
 In 2009 my team of surgeons pioneered the 'single one centimetre port laparoscopic radical prostatectomy'.
 This operation is even less invasive than a standard laparoscopic radical prostatectomy or robotic prostatectomy.
 The details of this operation were published in the British Journal of Urology International (BJUI) as a surgical atlas.

-I have held the post of Consultant Urological Surgeon within Barking, Havering and Redbridge NHS Trust since 1995.
-I am the lead surgeon and trainer in laparoscopic urological surgery at my NHS Trust and am currently training several urology consultants and fellows in advanced laparoscopic surgical techniques.
+I held the post of Consultant Urological Surgeon within Barking, Havering and Redbridge NHS Trust since 1995 and am now a private only consultant.

 Some of the principal treatments carried out by Mr Shiv Bhanot at Spire include: